padlocbio/padloc/README.md

 ## About

-PADLOC is a software tool for identifying antiviral defence systems in prokaryotic genomes.
-PADLOC screens genomes against a database of HMMs and system classifications to find and annotate defence systems based on sequence homology and genetic architecture.
-PADLOC can be installed and used via the command line or via our [web app](https://padloc.otago.ac.nz).
+[PADLOC](https://github.com/padlocbio/padloc) is a software tool for identifying antiviral defence systems in prokaryotic genomes.
+[PADLOC](https://github.com/padlocbio/padloc) screens genomes against a database of HMMs and system classifications to find and annotate defence systems based on sequence homology and genetic architecture.
+[PADLOC](https://github.com/padlocbio/padloc) can be installed and used via the command line or via our [web app](https://padloc.otago.ac.nz).

 ## Citation

-Manuscript in preparation.
+If you use [PADLOC](https://github.com/padlocbio/padloc) or [PADLOC-DB](https://github.com/padlocbio/padloc-db) please cite:

+> Payne, L.J., Todeschini, T.C., Wu, Y., Perry, B.J., Ronson, C.W., Fineran, P.C., Nobrega, F.L., Jackson, S.A.
+Identification and classification of antiviral defence systems in bacteria and archaea with PADLOC reveals new system types. *Unpublished*, **X**, XXXX-XXXX. doi: XX/XXXXXX

+The HMMs in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built/curated using data from various sources, we encourage you to also give credit to these groups by [citing them too](#References).

 ## Installation

 ### Conda (recommended)

-It is recommended that PADLOC be installed via conda.
+It is recommended that [PADLOC](https://github.com/padlocbio/padloc) be installed via conda.

 ```bash
 # Install PADLOC into a new conda environment